mvcds/my-library/carreer/development/programming/programming-paradigms-for-dummies/The trick to picking up the right paradigm.md

 > The point is to pick a [[Programming Paradigm]] with just the right concepts.
-> Too few and programs become complicated.
+> Too few and programs become [[complicated]].
 Too many and reasoning becomes complicated

 #quote